-In 2013 the ninety-nine-year-old West 7th Street Bridge over the Trinity River was torn down and replaced by a new bridge.
+In 2013 the ninety-nine-year-old West 7th Street Bridge over the Clear Fork of the Trinity River was torn down and replaced by a new bridge.

 The new bridge is thirty feet wider than the old bridge, has lanes for vehicular traffic in the center and sidewalks for pedestrians and bicyclists on the sides.